 This rotting seaweed’s huge hips detract from the beauty of pristine beaches, and its rotten egg odor makes water activities and swimming nearly impossible and extremely uncomfortable.

-How to Check Current Seaweed conditions before planning a vacation to Punta Cana?
+How to Check Current Seaweed conditions in Punta Cana?

 Sargassum is definitely a big concern for tourists planning a vacation to Punta Cana.
 That is why, prior to planning your vacation, it is important to do proper research on the sargassum conditions at the beach or hotel you intend to visit.